intellitrend/zabbixapi-php/README.md

 > **Note:** If debug is enabled via option, or via function before calling `login()`, `login()` issues a call to the Zabbix-API to check wether the session is re-used.

 * `return` void
-* `throws` Exception $e.
+* `throws` ZabbixApiException.
 Invalid options, session issues or connection problems.
 * `param` string $zabUrl
 * `param` string $zabUser
 * `param` string $zabPassword